GenericMappingTools/gmt/doc/rst/source/cookbook/options.rst

 Finally, you may optionally add **+t**\ *title* to place a title that will appear centered above the plot frame; optionally also add a *subtitle* via **+s**.
 **Note**: Both *title* and *subtitle* may be set over multiple lines by breaking them up using the markers '@^' or '#break;'.
-To include Latex code as part of a single-line title, enclose the expression with @$ markers (**Note**: Requires latex and dvips to be installed).
+To include LaTeX code as part of a single-line title, enclose the expression with @$ markers (**Note**: Requires latex and dvips to be installed).

 The Axes settings are specified by